-As for the beverages, a margarita made with Espolon, agave nectar and cucumber was a tad too sour but between the fire water bitters and jalapeño garnish, it departs from expectations.
-You'll think '21 is gonna be a good year with the 1921 Honey (Wild Turkey honey bourbon, honey syrup, fresh mint and lime), and while the eponymous cocktail (made with Don Julio Blanco, pomegranate juice, St. Germain and egg white) looks like a watered-down cosmo, it's actually surprisingly complex, well-balanced, and not too sweet.
+As for the beverages, a margarita made with Espolon, agave nectar, and cucumber was a tad too sour but between the fire water bitters and jalapeño garnish, it departs from expectations.
+'21 seemed like a good year with the 1921 Honey (Wild Turkey honey bourbon, honey syrup, fresh mint, and lime), and while the eponymous cocktail (made with Don Julio Blanco, pomegranate juice, St. Germain, and egg white) looks like a watered-down cosmo, it's actually surprisingly complex, well-balanced, and not too sweet.
 And a kitchen is forthcoming.

 Because it inhabits a theme that is so strong and easy to pre-judge, Topsy's is going to have its detractors.
 The twin life-size Nutcracker sentinels out front seem to imply that it's for kids, or nothing but a gimmick, or clowns-are-scary-get-me-the-hell-out-of-here.
 Yeah, it's kind of at odds with the general tenor of downtown.
 But not since Pee Wee's Playhouse has there been somewhere this much fun to hang out in.